-EXISTING CODE PROPOSED CODE Existing Sec.
+EXISTING CODE PROPOSED CODE Sec.
+305 Zoning proposal review standards.
+When any request is made for a change in the zoning for any parcel of property, or when an amendment is requested to the zoning map, the planning and zoning board and the city council shall make their recommendations and ultimate decision with regard to such request after due and diligent consideration of the following: Existing Sec.
 305 was moved to proposed Sec.
-Sec.
-305. - Zoning proposal review standards.
-When any request is made for a change in the 211. zoning for any parcel of property, or when an amendment is requested to the zoning map, the planning and zoning board and the city council shall make their recommendations and ultimate decision with regard to such request after due and diligent consideration of the following: The effect upon the health, safety, morals or general welfare of the public compared to any hardship imposed upon the individual property owner seeking rezoning should rezoning be denied; (2) Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby economic use as currently zoned;
+211. (1) The effect upon the health, safety, morals or general welfare of the public compared to any hardship imposed upon the individual property owner seeking

-transportation facilities,

-comprehensive plan.

-(5) Whether the zoning proposal will result in a use that may cause an excessive or burdensome use of existing streets, changing conditions affecting the use and development of the property which give supporting grounds for either approval or disapproval of the zoning proposal;

-Whether there are other existing or

-Whether the zoning proposal is compatible with the principals of the city's long range plan as set forth in the Conceptual Master Land Use and Connectivity Plan for the City of Clarkston, a part of the Clarkston Livable Centers Initiative Study as adopted in March 2005, adopted as the city's utilities, property;
+- rezoning should rezoning be denied; - (2) Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby property; - Whether the zoning proposal will (3) adversely affect the existing use or usability of adjacent or nearby property; - (4) Whether the property to be affected by the zoning proposal has a reasonable economic use as currently zoned; - (5) Whether the zoning proposal will result in a use that may cause an excessive or burdensome use of existing streets, transportation facilities, utilities, schools; - Whether there are other existing or (6) changing conditions affecting the use and development of the property which give supporting grounds for either approval or disapproval of the zoning proposal; - (7) Whether the zoning proposal is compatible with the principals of the city's long range plan as set forth in the Conceptual Master Land Use and Connectivity Plan for the City of Clarkston, a part of the Clarkston Livable Centers Initiative Study as adopted in March 2005, adopted as the city's comprehensive plan.

-Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property; (4) Whether the property to be affected by the zoning proposal has a reasonable schools:

 EXISTING CODE PROPOSED CODE

 (8) Whether the zoning proposal is compatible with the most current adopted version of the Future Development Map of the Clarkston Comprehensive Plan.

-Frieding Co.
-040 was moved to many and Co.
+E 1:41:- 0:- 040 14: 10:-